apache/activemq-artemis/docs/user-manual/en/management.md

 wildcard matches and the longer wildcard matches have higher priority than the shorter wildcard matches.

-Access to JMX mBean attributes are converted to method calls so these are controlled via the `set*`, `get*` and `is*`.
+Access to JMX MBean attributes are converted to method calls so these are controlled via the `set*`, `get*` and `is*`.
 The `*` access is the catch all for everything other method that isn't specifically matched.